 How to minimize taxes on your Social Security benefits

 Retirees who can reduce their combined income can lower the rate at which Uncle Sam taxes their Social Security benefits — or avoid taxation of their benefits entirely.

-This could be as simple as withdrawing slightly less money from taxable investment accounts next year to compensate for the 2.8 percent increase in your Social Security benefits.
-We detail several other methods in “5 Ways to Avoid Paying Taxes on Your Social Security Benefits.”
+This could be as simple as withdrawing slightly less money from taxable investment accounts next year to compensate for the 1.6% increase in your Social Security benefits.
+We detail several other methods in “5 Ways to Avoid Taxes on Social Security Income.”